 Our conservation team is growing!

 Petros Zimperdikas (left), senior at the Vocational Training Institute Petra, will be with us for his 6-month practicum in conservation of antiquities.
-Panagiotis Papavasileiou (middle) is a conservator and a new addition to our staff.
-Ioannis Mpraziotis (right), conservator, joined our team of volunteers to be trained in conservation of archaeological skeletal remains.
+Panagiotis Papavasileiou (middle) is a conservation technician and a new addition to our staff.
+Ioannis Mpraziotis (right), conservation technician, joined our team of interns to be trained in conservation of archaeological skeletal remains.
 Welcome everyone!

 Aliya Hoff (PhD student, School of Human Evolution and Social Change, Arizona State University), is starting her dissertation research on the Phaleron human remains.
 Here Zoe, Aliya, and Eleanna in action!

 Society for American Archaeology, 82nd Annual Meeting, Vancouver 2017